Peanut butter lovers are going to love these fluffy peanut butter banana muffins. They're the perfect way to start your day or enjoy a midday snack.

 Peanut butter glaze

-When the muffins are completely cooled, keep them in an airtight container for freshness.
+When the muffins are completely cooled, keep them in an airtight container for freshness for up to three days.
 You can freeze your muffins, and these muffins freeze very well.
 They will last about a month in the freezer, and to thaw, you would leave them in the refrigerator for a few hours.

 Pro tip: If you love when the muffins are fresh from the oven, you can rewarm your muffins in the microwave for about 10 - 15 seconds.

 Yes!
 You can double the recipe, or you can bake them in mini muffin pans.
 You will need to start checking for doneness at about 10 minutes for mini muffins.

 The banana adds flavor, sweetness, and adds as a binding agent in the muffins.
 I would not recommend substituting it, but you may try to use applesauce instead.

 Muffins can be healthy, especially if you make them using good ingredients.
 These muffins in particular are healthier than most because you use less sugar than most recipes thanks to the bananas that give a natural sweetness.
 You can make these muffins even more healthy by substituting some of the flour with whole wheat flour or folding in some old fashioned oats.